jobovy/apogee/README.rst

 ``apogee.modelspec`` contains various ways to generate model spectra for APOGEE spectra.
 The easiest way is to use grids generated for APOGEE data analysis and use FERRE (see above) to interpolate on these grids.
-Using MOOG allows for more flexibility, but this functionality is currently under development.
+Using MOOG or Turbospectrum allows for more flexibility, but this functionality is currently under development.

 Using APOGEE model grids (using FERRE)
 +++++++++++++++++++++++++++++++++++++++